 The Field/Bounds

 Regulation games are played on a field of 70 yards (64 meters) by 40 yards (37 meters) in a rectangular shape, but playing areas can be modified to suit field space.
-Normally, ultimate is played outdoors on grass; Boundaries are marked by chalk lines and cones.
+Normally, ultimate is played outdoors on grass.
+Boundaries are marked by chalk lines and cones.
 The lines and marks that define the field are not considered to be part of the playing field and are out-of-bounds.
 If any part of the player’s body touches the line it is considered a dropped disc or turnover.
 Similar to basketball, players may reach out of bounds to catch a disc in the air, but must land in play for the catch to be good.

 Initiating Play

-To start or restart a game, each team lines up on the goal line of their respective end-zone.
+To start or restart a game, each team lines up on the goal line of their respective end zone.
 The defending team throws ("pulls") the disc to the offense.
 Before the opening pull to start a game, a coin toss or toss of the disc can be used to decide which team will receive first.

 Scoring

-Each time the offense completes a pass in the opponent’s end-zone, the offense scores a point.
+Each time the offense completes a pass in the opponent’s end zone, the offense scores a point.
 To restart, the team that just scored stays and the opponents walk to the opposite end to receive the ensuing pull.

 Movement of the disc